 Dark Ride Wastes Its Setting and Premise

-With no shortage of slashers on various streaming platform, Dark Ride is pretty unremarkable stuff.
+With no shortage of slashers on various streaming platforms, Dark Ride is pretty unremarkable stuff.
 Dull characters, poor performances, a generic plot, and a forgettable villain all undo any goodwill achieved from the scant graphic death scenes.
 Ultimately, there’s very little to recommend here.
 Not only is Dark Ride never scary, it’s often boring.
 Horror fans would be better off visiting an actual haunted attractions for real scares.